Moving to College Station (Bryan), TX

 Hot and Sticky Summers, Snow-Free Winters

-The climate in College Station is characterized by scorching summers and brief, chilly winters.
+The climate in Bryan-College Station and Brazos County is characterized by scorching summers and brief, chilly winters, though nearby Sam Houston National Forest offers cooler outdoor recreation escapes.
 Temperatures fluctuate between 42°F and 96°F throughout the year, with mid-May to late September being the best time to enjoy the outdoors.
 Summer highs typically surpass 89°F, and August is the hottest month, with average highs in the mid-90s.
 On the other hand, the winter temperatures usually hover below 67°F, with January being the coldest month of the year.

 There is plenty of humidity in the summer months, and on average, College Station receives 40 inches of rain, but no snowfall.
 And when it comes to sunshine, the city enjoys 209 sunny days per year, slightly higher than the national average.